The Difference Between a Coach and a Mentor – by Colleen Qvist

 Then the Coach will ask John what he thinks needs to be done to prepare to run the Comrades.

-John will list a whole lot of things like training, joining a running club, other exercise, diet and the Coach may ask questions about family support, how training will fit in with John’s other obligations etc. Together they will come up with an entire plan, but the Coach will rely on John to go and do the research on all the aspects.
+John will list a whole lot of things like training, joining a running club, other exercises, diet, etc and the Coach may ask questions about family support, how training will fit in with John’s other obligations etc. Together they will come up with an entire plan, but the Coach will rely on John to go and do the research on all the aspects.

 As time goes on, the Coach will encourage John and will ask how the eating plan is working out or John will send the Coach a picture of himself finishing a 42km marathon.
 The Coach will work closely with John to see that John’s mindset is right and that he doesn’t give up.